thoughtram/blog/_posts/2016-10-13-two-way-data-binding-in-angular-2.md

   - Reactive Forms in Angular
   - Template-driven Forms in Angular
   - Custom Validators in Angular
-  - Angular Master Class - Redux and ngrx
+  - Custom themes with Angular Material
 related_videos:
   - '189792758'
   - '189785428'